odoo/odoo/addons/google_calendar/README.md

 Google Calendar
 ---------------

-With the plugin Google\_calendar, you can synchronize your Odoo calendar with Google Calendar.
+With this plugin, you can synchronize your Odoo calendar with Google Calendar.